 Mosquito repellents are an excellent method for protecting yourself and your family from mosquitoes and some other nasty creatures like ticks and chiggers.
 Generally, for mosquito repellents, products containing the active ingredient DEET, Picaridin, or Oil of Lemon Eucalyptus in a 15-30% concentration work the best.

 As with any chemical read the manufactures instructions and follow them.
-For more information on mosquito repellents and for a handy tool to find the right repellent for your needs, follow this link to the EPA's recommendations on mosquito repellents.
+For more information on mosquito repellents, follow this link for the CDC's guide to insect repellents.
+For a handy interactive tool to find the right repellent for your needs, follow this link to the EPA's guide to registered insect repellents.

 Install "yellow" Bug Bulbs